 This unique ability extends upon the advantages of current molecular methods by allowing us to catalog the organisms present within even very complex polymicrobial bacterial communities, directly from patient specimens.

 Our lab currently offers high-fidelity Illumina next-generation DNA sequencing of clinical specimens which contain multiple bacterial DNA templates.
 Methods are validated for the purpose of clinical molecular diagnosis and patient care.
-Special rates are available for 16S rRNA research sequencing services and/or metagenomic analysis services.
+Research services are also available - please contact us for additional information.

 This test is available as reflex testing for specimens , or as a standalone assay for specimens from a non-sterile site, which are expected to be polymicrobial.